Azure/vscode-osconfig/CONTRIBUTING.md

 - A code snippet that demonstrates the issue, or a link to a code repository we can easily pull down onto our machine to recreate the issue.
 - Simplify your code/example around the issue so we can better isolate the problem.

-> Note: Because we need to copy and paste the code snippet, including a code snippet as a media file (e.g. .gif) is not sufficient.
+> Note: Because we may need to copy and paste the code snippet, including a code snippet as a media file (e.g. .gif) is not sufficient.

 Don't feel bad if we can't reproduce the issue and ask for more information!